 Arizona’s criminal justice system runs on strict time limits, called statutes of limitations.
 Statutes of limitations exist in criminal cases to protect defendants from unfair trials.
 Failure to resolve a criminal case in a timely manner could result in lost or destroyed evidence as well as unreliable witness accounts.
 Letting too much time pass between the alleged crime and prosecution of said crime is unjust to the defendant, and something the Arizona (and federal) courts do not permit.

-The time frame the State has to prosecute someone for an alleged crime in Arizona depends upon the severity of the charges.
+The time frame the State has to prosecute someone for an alleged crime in the Scottsdale area depends upon the severity of the charges.
 According to Arizona Revised Statutes Section 13-107, no statute of limitations exists for violent sexual assault crimes or homicide in Arizona.
 The State may prosecute people for these crimes regardless of how long ago the incident occurred.
 Crimes involving public records or public money also do not have statutes of limitations in Arizona.
 Other types of felonies, however, come with a general seven-year statute of limitations.

 The State has one year after the crime to file misdemeanor charges and six months for petty offenses.
 Federal statutes of limitations will apply to federal crimes, such as mail-related crimes or tax fraud.
 The typical time limit for federal felony charges is five years after the date of the alleged crime.
 The courts will likely dismiss a case (or drop the charges) if the prosecution fails to meet the statute of limitations for bringing the charges.